Skip to Content

 walking trail leading down to alport valley with forest in background

-At around the 17km mark, we entered Snake Woodland.
+At around the 17km mark, you enter Snake Woodland.
 It started to rain at this point, which made the woodland walk even more magical and serene.
-I’m not usually a lover of rain, but it felt so soothing and relaxing.
-It was also lovely to have another change of scenery.

 open moorland in the Peak District